charliecorrigan/career-development-curriculum/module_three/mod_4_action_plan_template.md

 #### Cold Outreach/Network:
 *Who will you reach out to?
 Have you considered talking with alumni about their own networking practices when they started their job search?

 I've started a list of promising-looking consultancies in the Denver area and plan on reaching out to them.
 I also plan on taking advantage of whatever advice and help Turing is willing to offer students.
+While I do think cold outreach is important, I'm also trying to exhaust any warm outreach opportunities I might have through friends, family, and former colleagues.

 #### Personal Branding *(A personal branding section is optional)*:
 *How might personal branding pieces help you towards your goal?*

 ### Timeline:
 *What will you do when?*